babel/website/_posts/2017-02-29-upgrade-to-babel-7.md

 ---

-Instead of any yearly preset, we suggest that you use newly created `babel-preset-env` which uses the correct plugins based on your environment.
+Instead of any yearly preset, we suggest that you use the newly created `babel-preset-env` which uses the correct plugins based on your environment.

-Before
+Before:

 ```json
 {